|

 ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-41mins: Shearer held the ball up and played it inside to Solano who headed it into Babayaro's path.
-Baba got a toe to the ball and it spooned up off the keeper and although Townsend looked favourite to clear Chopra nipped in front of the defender to head past the man on the line.
-1-0 43mins: An excellent first time cross from Ramage was cleared on the volley by Gill.
-The ball hit Parker in the midriff and ricocheted just inside the post and out of the reach of Higgs and into the net at the C&G Terrace End 2-0 Half time: Cheltenham 0 Newcastle 2 Full time: Cheltenham 0 Newcastle 2
+43mins: An excellent first time cross from Peter Ramage was cleared on the volley by Gill.
+The ball hit Scott Parker in the midriff and ricocheted just inside the post and out of the reach of Higgs and into the net at the C&G Terrace End 2-0 Half time: Cheltenham 0 Newcastle 2 Full time: Cheltenham 0 Newcastle 2

 Graeme Souness said: "We are delighted to be in the next round, but the overall

-feeling is relief."
+feeling is relief.

 John Ward commented: "We lost it in the space of a silly couple of minutes